Cofo-Bot/Framework/README.md

 # Cofo-Framework
-- A statically typed framework for building discord bots on top of eris with a lot of additions and helpers for a beginner friendly developer experience.
+- A framework for building discord bots on top of eris with a lot of additions and helpers for a beginner friendly developer experience.

 # License
 - This software is licensed under the [MIT](https://opensource.org/licenses/MIT) license.